ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 There are several pieces of information above:

-  1. To deploy, use the `deploy` command to ember-cli.
+  1. To deploy, use ember-cli and the `deploy` command.
   2. The command is followed by a word such as `production`, `staging`, or similar.
 This is the environment we intend to deploy.
 You can have different environments deploying with different configurations.
 For example, production and staging could be deployed to different locations.
   3. A big warning tells us: **No plugins installed**, followed by additional information.
 As mentioned before, ember-cli-deploy doesn't do anything.
 You need more pieces to get a deployment going.